 Personalised provision Highly personalised provision (e.g for a child with an EHC Plan) delivered over a longer period.
-Every child at Wave 3 has an Individual Provision Plan (IPP) in place WAVE 3 Planned Interventions Planned interventions Planned interventions are a series of planned sessions, focusing on a specific area of need, based on diagnostic assessment and planned for using evidence informed strategies They are focused, targeted and time-limited interventions aimed at addressing gaps in learning to enable the child to 'catch up' Every child at Wave 2 has an Accelerated Progress Plan (APP) in place.
-WAVE 2 The Enhanced Inclusive Quality First Provision These are enhanced provisions that meet the individual needs of a child within the classroom to enable them to 'keep up' WAVE 1+ Inclusive Quality First Teaching Inclusive Quality First Teaching (IQFT) sits at the heart of effective teaching and learning and therefore sits as a key pillar within our Strategy.
+Every child at Wave 3 has an Individual Provision Plan (IPP) in place Planned Interventions Planned interventions are a series of planned sessions, focusing on a specific area of need, based on diagnostic assessment and planned for using evidence informed strategies They are focused, targeted and time-limited interventions aimed at addressing gaps in learning to enable the child to 'catch up' Every child at Wave 2 has an Accelerated Progress Plan (APP) in place.
+WAVE 3 WAVE 2 The nhanced Inclusive Quality First Preet the individual needs of a child with 'keep up' WAVE 1+ Inclusive Quality First Teaching Inclusive Quality First Teaching (IQFT) sits at the heart of effective teaching and learning and therefore sits as a key pillar within our Strategy.
 It is our commitment to ensure the highest quality of IQFT for every child, particularly for those identified as disadvantaged with a sharp focus on staff knowledge and understanding potential learning barriers.
 Curriculum Design Addressing social disadvantage is a key feature of our curriculum design.
 Our curriculum has been deliberately and carefully designed to enrich the cultural capital of all our children with particular benefit to our disadvantaged pupils.
 Enabling every child to access enrichments and enhancements within the whole curriculum.
 Relationships Developing and fostering positive relationships with pupils, and their parents, is at the heart of our strategy.
 Our caring and nurturing approach ensures our children feel happy, safe and secure.
 Intervention Ensuring timely and effective intervention, when needed, with a sharp focus on providing intervention at the point of learning by providing immediate and responsive support to learning, behaviour, social and emotional needs.
 Ownership Every child having ownership (at an age appropriate level) of their learning journey Actively seeking the involvement our pupils in the writing and implementation of their Accelerated Progress Plans.
 WAVE 1